pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-and this is now a playable game written in Python — congratulations!
+This is now a playable game written in Python — congratulations!

 ## Improve the game